koyenadey/ECommWebUI/README.md

 ### Profile

 This page is only available if the user logs in and can be customer or admin.
-This page is available to both and they can update their name or email information is they want to.
+This page is available to both and they can update their name or adresses information is they want to.

 `User Address Web Layout`